Optimization for L1-Norm Error Fitting via Data Aggregation: Computational Experiment

 \subsection{L1 Regression over a Sphere}

-We implement the QCLP model for \eqref{def_l1_reg_sphere} and AID for least absolute deviation regression on a sphere in C\# and CPLEX.
+We implement the QCLP model for \eqref{def_l1_reg_sphere} and AID for least absolute deviation regression on a sphere in C\# with CPLEX.
 Let \textsf{QCLP} and \textsf{AID} denote the QCLP model for \eqref{def_l1_reg_subset_selection} and the AID algorithm.
 For the CPLEX tolerance, we use the default for \eqref{def_l1_reg_subset_selection} and the aggregated problems of AID: tolerance on complementarity for convergence = $10^{-7}$.
 For the tolerance of AID (\textit{tol} in Algorithm \ref{algo_aid}), we use $10^{-7}$, which causes AID to terminate only if \eqref{aid_opt_gap} is smaller than $10^{-7}$.
 The initial clusters for AID are generated using the same procedure as in Section \ref{subsection_exp_reg_mip}.
 However, instead of five regression models, we use $(0.1) m$ regression models.

 We employ randomly generated regression instances for the experiment.
 To generate random instances, we use \textsf{make\_regression} function of Python package Scikit Learn \cite{scikitlearn} with noise option equal to 1.
 The instances are generated from pair $(n,m)$, where $n \in \{25,50,100,200\} \times 1000$ is the number of original entries (data points), and $m \in \{20,40,60,80\}$ is the number of independent variables (features).
 For each pair $(n,m)$, 10 instances are generated, which yields a total of 160 instances.
 The true regression coefficients generated by the default setting of \textsf{make\_regression} are between 0 and 100.
 Hence, for each of these instances, we test $R \in \{20,40,60,80\} \times 1000$, where $R = 20$ is the most restrictive parameter, and $R=80$ is the least restrictive parameter.
+The synthetic data generation code is available in the online supplement.